nix-community/nixago/docs/src/plugins/pre-commit.md

 }
 ```

-The structure is validated by Cue and the derivation will fail to build if a
+Cue validates the structure, and the derivation will fail to build if any
-mistake is made.
+mistakes are found.
 The above configuration will create the following file
 contents:

 ```yaml